precice/preeco-orga/guidelines/guidelines-application-cases.md

   - Post-processing: how to visualize and (at least) qualitatively check the results
   - Background (optional): how the case was created or any other information
   - References (optional)
+  - In case there are multiple cases in one archive, the archive includes an overview README file and a README file for each separate case.
 - [ ] R.4: The preCICE configuration is named `precice-config.xml`.
 Templated files (e.g. via jinja2) or symbolic links are possible and updated in an outer script (e.g. `run-all.sh`).
-- [ ] R.5: The preCICE configuration is formatted with [`format_precice_config.py`](https://github.com/precice/precice-pre-commit-hooks/blob/main/format_precice_config/format_precice_config.py).
-In the future, we will provide a more accessible solution.
+- [ ] R.5: The preCICE configuration is formatted using the [preCICE CLI](https://github.com/precice/cli).
 - [ ] R.6: The preCICE configuration passes the [offline check](tooling-builtin.html#configuration-check)
 - [ ] R.7: Names in the preCICE configuration follow the following conventions:
   - Participant names reflect the subdomain, not the solver, e.g. `Fluid` or `Left-Muscle`.